thin fashion models

 • How does the lack of diversity affect the modeling industry and clothing consumers?

 The lack of diversity on the runway and in the modeling industry excludes a vast population of potential consumers who don’t fit the sample size bracket.
-This pressing issue needs to be addressed, as it affects not only models but also consumers.
+This pressing issue needs to be addressed, as it affects both models and consumers.
 It’s important to have models representing diverse body shapes, sizes, ages, and races.

 • Are curve models being represented on the runway?

-There’s been a lot of talk about the lack of curve models on the runway, but little is being done to make the change.
+There’s been a lot of talk about the lack of curve models on the runway, but little is being done to change that.
 The absence of curve models reinforces the notion that thinness is the ideal body type, which harms individuals who don’t fit that mold.

 • Why is it difficult to speak about the issue of skinniness in the modeling industry?